seleniumbase/SeleniumBase/help_docs/recorder_mode.md

 ⏺️ Inside recorded tests, you might find the <code>self.open_if_not_url(URL)</code> method, which opens the URL given if the browser is not currently on that page.
 SeleniumBase uses this method in recorded scripts when the Recorder detects that a browser action changed the current URL.
 This method prevents an unnecessary page load and shows what page the test visited after a browser action.

 ⏺️ By launching the Recorder App with <code>sbase recorder --ee</code>, you can end the recording by pressing {<code>SHIFT</code>+<code>ESC</code>} instead of the usual way of ending the recording by typing <code>c</code> from a <code>breakpoint()</code> and pressing <code>Enter</code>.
 Those buttons don't need to be pressed at the same time, but <code>SHIFT</code> must be pressed directly before <code>ESC</code>.

+⏺️ Use <code>sbase recorder --uc</code> to launch the Recorder App with UC Mode enabled.
+(The driver will be disconnected from Chrome, but the Recorder extension will still capture any browser actions.)

 --------